 Associate Degree in English

+This 2-year program is one in which students are prepared in the fields of literature, poetry and critical theory.
 Typical programs include core courses and electives.
 Students may be required to complete a foreign language course to meet program requirements as well.
-Along with taking the required core courses, students may choose to explore and study areas of drama, literature and Shakespeare.
-Students may also study:
+Along with taking the required core courses, students may choose to explore and study areas of drama, literature or Shakespeare, among other concentrations.
+Typical classes include:

 - Advanced reading

 - Fiction and science fiction

 Career opportunities exist in business, communications, education, government and civic organizations for associate degree holders.
 According to the U.S. Bureau of Labor Statistics (BLS), authors and writers were projected to see a 3% employment growth from 2012 to 2022, which is slower than average.
 The average annual wage for authors and writers was $67,870 in May 2014.
 Additionally, technical writers were projected to see an employment increase of 15% from 2012 to 2022, and the mean wage was $71,950 annually in 2014, according to the BLS.